Dino-AlexandraCuza/Fashiondays/README.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here attachments/files/15860214/test_cases.xlsx)
+The test cases can be accessed here:[test_cases (1).xlsx](https://github.com/user-attachments/files/15860365/test_cases.1.xlsx)

 <h3>1.5 Test Implementation</h3>